 A strange feeling crawled up her spine.
 "You're certain?"
 "I am."

 Gillian went cold to the tips of her fingers.
 "How?" she whispered.
 "How do you know?"
 "Because I am that man," he said at last.
+"I am the man

-"I am the man the king sent"--there was a taut, ringing silence--"to be your executioner."
+"Because I am that man," he said at last.
+"I am the man the king sent"-there was a taut, ringing silence-"to be your executioner."

-For one awful moment, Gillian feared she was surely losing her mind.
+FOR ONE AWFUL MOMENT, GILLIAN FEARED SHE was surely losing her mind.
 Numbness befell her.
 She regarded him in shocked, frozen silence.
-Unbidden, she recalled the days after she'd found him ... idly talking when he lay still and unconscious, praying that he might hear.
+Unbidden, she recalled the days after she'd found him...idly talking when he lay still and unconscious, praying that he might hear.
 She'd guessed that he was a hunter like her father...